WenchuLiu/Awesome-Few-Shot-Object-Detection/README.md

 ## Acknowledgements

-This repository was built on top of [lxn96](https://github.com/lxn96/awesome-few-shot-object-detection).We thank the effort from our community.
+This repository is built upon [lxn96](https://github.com/lxn96/awesome-few-shot-object-detection) as a foundation, since the original repository ceased updates in September 2023.
+We thank the effort from our community.